chandrayaan, moon water, chandrayaan 1, isro, nasa water on moon

 Later, Nasa scientists addressing a press conference thanked Isro for its “incredibly crucial role” and said they were still studying the data sent from Chandrayaan.

-Isro chairman Madhavan Nair described it a path-breaking event and Chandrayaan-I project director Mylswamy Annadurai called it one of the greatest examples of in
+Isro chairman Madhavan Nair described it a path-breaking event and Chandrayaan-I project director Mylswamy Annadurai called it one of the greatest examples of international collaboration in space.

 Narendra Bhandari, who is associated with Chandrayaan, told TOI from Ahmedabad: ‘‘It is a good observation and after all it was one of the main aims of the Indian Moon programme.”